 You must also submit a signed Annual Declaration of Good Health and Character each year to confirm that no convictions or cautions have been made since we first verified your DBS certificate.
 Further details are on the form.

 Other courses where a placement is involved, i.e Early Years or PGCE, will also be subject to a satisfactory enhanced DBS check.

 All applicants on the Early Years Practice and Early Learning courses are required to provide a satisfactory enhanced DBS check along with a letter from their employer.

-For further details about obtaining a DBS check for the University of Suffolk and how the DBS Update Service may help you please see the Disclosure and Barring Service website.
+For further details about obtaining a DBS check for the University of Suffolk you can look at our DBS page or the DBS Update Service may help you, please see the Disclosure and Barring Service website.